Shark vs Dyson 2023: which vacuum cleaner is best?

-Both Dyson and Shark offer comparable battery life in its models, promising up to 60 minutes in its most premium versions.
-Depending on the model, both Shark and Dyson offer designs with removable batteries, such as the Dyson Outsize or the Shark Vertex Cordless.
+Both Dyson and Shark offer comparable battery life.
+Both offer up to 60 minutes runtime for their best cordless vacuums, like the Dyson V15 Absolute and the Shark .
+Depending on the model, both Shark and Dyson offer designs with removable batteries, such as the Dyson Outsize or the Shark Vertex Pro lightweight.

 Dyson was actually the first to engineer bagless dust bins, using the clear dust bin design to be able to keep track of how much dirt has been collected and a system that will never lose suction because the bin is full.
 At this point, however, both Shark and Dyson use bagless dust bins.

 Both dust bins use an easy, one-touch propeller system designed to be hassle-free and hygienic.
 Dyson's base opens and pushes the dirt forward, while the Shark releases the base, which actually has a wider mouth for dirt to dispense out of.

 We've personally found a better emptying experience from Shark as we're not having to reach in to take out stuck clumps of debris, as has been our experience with Dyson.
 The bins can also easily be rinsed with water.
 Dyson's dust bins can typically only be wiped with a damp cloth, as they are connected to electrical components.

 Within the dust bin, hair both wraps around the filters inside the dust bin on the Shark and Dyson.
 Hair is easier to pull out of the Shark, however, which neatly wraps around can easily be pulled out, while it's more difficult to place your hand up in the shaft of the bin.
 Dyson's dust bin utilizes a rubber stopper to sort of push the dirt down and to keep it going in one direction.